A version of this story was originally published in September 2020.

 Bunting is a lost art in today's game.
 With most teams focusing on the long ball in an attempt to score as many runs as possible, laying down the bat for a sacrifice or squeeze or drag is seen as a wasted plate appearance.
-The 2019 season had the lowest amount of sacrifice bunts on record, and many experts believe the practice could soon disappear for good.
+The 2021 season had the lowest amount of sacrifice bunts on record for a full season, and many experts believe the practice could soon disappear for good.

 The former pitcher, manager and owner -- known as "The Father of Black Baseball" -- emphasized a strong focus on the fundamentals.
 He loved suicide squeezes, bunt-and-runs and sacrifices; he even held bunting extravaganzas at his training camps.
 Here's a snippet from former MLB manager John McGraw, who used to watch Foster at work.